Listening Script Vocabulary

-F: Right, as a student you’re entitled to a free cards and there’s a special office you have to go to for that.
+F: Right, as a student you're entitled to a free card and there's a special office you have to go to for that.
 The library only issues standard cards.

 M: Oh right.
 I don't actually know where it is.
 Do you know a faster way to get there?

-F: Are you traveling by bus or metro?
+F: Are you travelling by bus or metro?

 M: Actually, I was planning to walk there.
 I've got my bike with me and I'm not sure if I can take it on public transport.

 F: You can take your bike on the bus as long as there's space.
 Metro would be quicker, though.